The complete foraging and wildcrafting gift guide

-As avid foragers and wildcrafters, we understand that we can be tricky to gift shop for.
+We’re avid foragers and wildcrafters.
 When friends or family ask us what we want for a gift, it’s usually plants, shared experiences, or items to help us cook or process all the goodies we get from foraging or gardening.

-If you’re trying to find the perfect gift for a forager or wildcrafter, we hope the list of foraging gift ideas below will help!
+If you’re trying to find the perfect gift for a forager or wildcrafter, we hope the list of gift ideas below will help you!

 Foraging and wildcrafting gift guide

 Let’s get started!
-Note: Click on any of the product links or images in this gift guide to learn more information about the product (current prices, color variations, etc).
+Note: Click on any of the product links in this gift guide to learn more information about the product, such as current prices, color variations, etc.

-Whenever we’re out foraging, we either bring our woven foraging basket or foraging bags (or both).
-These items are lightweight and also allow the mushrooms we collect to “spore out” as we walk, helping them reproduce.
+Whenever we’re out foraging, we always bring our woven Bolga Market tote basket.
+It’s lightweight and allows the mushrooms we collect to “spore out” as we walk, helping them reproduce.
+It works great for collecting garden harvests as well!

 Cutting and quickly cleaning wild-foraged foods (like mushrooms) saves a lot of time and aggravation when you get back to the kitchen.
-One of our morel mushroom hunting friends showed off this foraging knife + brush combo to us last spring and we swooned:
+That’s why we love having small pocket knives with a brush attachment, like this Drachenader foraging knife.

 3. Foraging and wildcrafting books